A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Introduction to Deep Generative Models

 \subsection{Variational Autoencoder}

-Variational Autoencoders (VAEs) are a class of DGMs that combines the structure of Autoencoders with variational inference.
+Variational Autoencoders (VAEs) are a class of DGMs that combine the structure of Autoencoders with variational inference.
 Since the introduction in \citet{kingma2013auto}, VAEs have significantly influenced the overall field of generative models.
-Autoencoders (AEs) typically comprise two main components: an encoder and a decoder.
+As shown in Figure \ref{fig:AEVAE} (a), Autoencoders (AEs) typically comprise two main components: an encoder and a decoder.
 AEs were first introduced by \cite{hinton2006reducing} for data compression and dimensionality reduction.
 Specifically, AEs compress input data $\mathbf{x}$ into a lower-dimensional latent representation $\mathbf{z}$ using the $\phi$-parameterized encoder $f_{\phi} (\mathbf{x}) = \mathbf{z}$ and reconstruct the input data from the latent representation with the $\theta$-parameterized decoder $g_{\theta} (\mathbf{z}) = \mathbf{x}$.
 The objective function of an AE is typically:

 where $\mathbf{x'}$ is the reconstructed data of $\mathbf{x}$.